nishanthsanjeev/DynamicHistoricalBiases/README.md

 Google N-grams eng-all
 *Corpus of Historical American English* (COHA)

+## Information on each file:

-Note: When running the freqscript.py file - make sure to run using Python2!
+Note: When running the *freqscript.py* file - make sure to run using Python2!
 All other .py files - Python3 works just fine.